 The Executive Order prohibits any eviction action against a Covered Person unless that person poses a direct threat to the health and safety of other tenants or an immediate and severe risk to property.
 Further, each landlord, owner of a residential property, or other person or entity with a right to pursue a residential eviction or possessory action must provide the resident or occupant with a Declaration at least 5 days prior to commencing any residential eviction proceeding.
 The Declaration is published by the Illinois Housing Development Authority and may be used by Covered Persons to invoke the protections of the Governor’s current executive order.

-If you have any questions regarding this update, or if SFBBG can assist with another matter, please contact Matt Tyrrell at firstname.lastname@example.org or at 312-648-2300.
+If you have any questions regarding this update, or if SFBBG can assist with another matter, please an attorney at SFBBG by calling 312-648-2300.

 Since December 2020, the federal government, beginning with the Equal Employment Opportunity Commission’s initial guidance on the subject, has made clear that mandatory employer vaccine requirements were permissible and did not violate Title VII of the Civil Rights Act of 1964, as amended, or the American with Disabilities Act, which we wrote about previously The ability of employer mandatory vaccine requirements has consistently been reinforced since that time.